-NOTICE: July 2018 – some users are experiencing issues accessing their immunization record in the patient portal.
+NOTICE: May 2019 – some users are experiencing issues accessing their immunization record in the patient portal.
 We are working to correct the issue.
-Please try again or complete the Release of Records FROM Mason Form and submit it to Student Health Services.

 Medical Record Management

 Your medical records are strictly confidential.
 Medical records are kept for 6 years.

 To request a copy of your medical record, you will need to sign a release form and you may be asked to show proper identification.
 A fee will be charged for this service.

 The Privacy Rule requires a covered entity/healthcare provider to take reasonable steps to verify the identity of an individual making a request for access.

 Students requesting medical records should allow up to 15 business days processing time.
 A fee is charged for medical records processing of records greater than 5 pages.